AIM-Harvard/pyradiomics/docs/customization.rst

 *Image discretization*

 - ``binWidth`` [25]: Float, > 0, size of the bins when making a histogram and for discretization of the image gray level.
+- ``binCount`` [None]: integer, > 0, specifies the number of bins to create.
+The width of the bin is then determined by the range in the ROI.
+No definitive evidence is available on which method of discretization is superior, we advise a fixed bin width.
+See more :ref:`here <radiomics_fixed_bin_width>`.

 *Forced 2D extraction*